 An Audience With Alan Titchmarsh

-I was lucky enough to be a VIP member and was treated royally, from the wonderful staff who looked after my sister and I, to meeting Alan and Konnie.- Esther Deere
+I was treated royally, from the wonderful staff who looked after my sister and I, to meeting Alan and Konnie.- Esther Deere

-Luckily for those Possibilities members waiting outside on this typically chilly December day, the queue to get inside moves quickly, and before long the bar is packed with people claiming their free drink.
+Luckily for those Saga customers waiting outside on this typically chilly December day, the queue to get inside moves quickly, and before long the bar is packed with people claiming their free drink.

 The only people not populating the bar are extra lucky – not only did they win the chance to be here in the first place, but they’ve also won a place in the VIP prize draw for an informal opportunity to meet Alan in person, prior to his interview and Q&A session, at a sparkling drinks reception in a private area of the Troxy.
 After chatting with Alan, they’re handed an azalea plant by Konnie in a plant-pot signed by Alan, before enjoying an opportunity to have their photo taken with the man himself.